QuantEcon/continuous_time_mcs/_sources/generators.md

 This problem is also called the "abstract Cauchy problem".

-Why do we need solve such problems?
+Why do we need to solve such problems?

 One example comes from PDEs.